Reabetswe-Tso/Reabetswe-Tso/README.md

 ## Currently Working On

-- Building new projects in marketing analytics and automation
+- Strengthining technical skills and Building new projects in analytics and automation
-- Practicing SQL and preparing for technical analyst interviews
-- Exploring SAP Analytics Cloud and enterprise data models

 Reach me at: rtsotetsi21@gmail.com | 068 214 2260
 🔗 [LinkedIn](https://www.linkedin.com/in/reabetswe-tsotetsi-112662349/)